 The physical therapist, described in the case history that total knee rehab is a painful process because in order to move forward at all with the rehab process, you must work to move the joint.
-Therefore you are constantly causing trauma and inflammation to the knee, but using the pool for therapy helps ease that pain and reduce the swelling.
+Therefore, you are constantly causing trauma and inflammation to the knee, but using the pool for therapy helps ease that pain and reduce the swelling.

 Speaking from much experience, the PT states that most patients who are discharged from the hospital from a knee surgery will be instructed to use aquatic therapy at the Kansas Joint and Spine Institute.
 She emphasizes the importance of starting off slow with controlled movements and then increasing the quantity and speed of the exercises as the joint warms up in the pool.

-For this particular rehab, there are many different exercises than can be performed.
-The patient begins in the aquatic therapy pool slowly warming up the joint with gentle squats, then hamstring stretches and lunges.
-Next she has the patient put fins around her ankle (as you can see in the video) and perform knee extensions.
+In our video, for example, the patient begins in the aquatic therapy pool, slowly warming up the joint with gentle squats, then hamstring stretches and lunges.
+Next, the PT has the patient put fins around her ankle (as you can see in the video) and perform knee extensions.
 The faster you kick in the water, the more resistance you will feel.
-Lastly, the patient finishes on the treadmill walking at a slow pace to get the joint used to the ‘walking motion.’
+Lastly, the patient finishes on the treadmill walking at a slow pace to get the joint used to the “walking motion.”

-To find out how aquatic therapy can impact rehabilitation, download our tip sheet, “5 Ways Aquatic Therapy Impacts Rehabilition” here>>
+To find out how aquatic therapy can impact rehabilitation, download our tip sheet, “5 Ways Aquatic Therapy Impacts Rehabilitation” here>>